popolo-project/popolo-spec/specs/vote.md

 1. the weight of the voter's vote

-    >In the House of Representatives of New Zealand, the weight of a caucus's vote is equal to the number of members of the caucus.
+    >In the House of Representatives of New Zealand, the weight of a party's vote is equal to the number of members of the party.

 1. the [person](/specs/person.html) with whom the voter is [paired](http://en.wikipedia.org/wiki/Pair_%28parliamentary_convention%29)